 A CTA should include some method for the listener to identify they heard your commercial.
 Whether it’s a contest, discount offer, registration for an event, or some other activity, it will be crucial for your budget to determine if your message is being heard.
 Most radio stations now maintain a social media presence where they offer to tie in your commercial CTA with their social page as well.
 It’s sort of a 2 for 1 promotional boost.
 It also provides the station with a clearinghouse to gain more followers for their own benefit but also a way for them to help you measure listener count and CTA results.

 What’s never stopped being important is the quality of the 30 or 60 second spot you have produced.
 Like anything in advertising, you have to grab the attention of someone who may otherwise be tuning out.
 Some of our personal favorite Superbowl ads are those which make us smile or laugh or even invoke emotion.
 Radio commercials are a great way to engage your listener with an emotional connection to your message.
 Even the car dealers who are screaming for you to come visit and have an annoying voice are some that you just can’t forget because of how annoying it is.
-Whatever the method, having it well produced and possibly include familiar voiceover people or music or something relatable to the listener can be an effective way to guarantee ROI.
+Whatever the method, having it well produced and possibly include familiar voiceover people or music or something relatable to the listener can be an effective way to guarantee ROI in radio advertising.

 Before you rely on some in-house talent to quickly do a vocal read with smooth jazz music underneath, consider having a creative team like here at Day 6 Agency produce a memorable spot for you.